adamhooper/jourtechno/_posts/2014-12-11-hedging-in-headlines.md

 3. Choose the file you just downloaded from OpenRefine (it's just under 250kb)
 4. Click "Upload"

-[IMAGE]
+{% include image.html src="2014-12-11-hedging-in-headlines/overview-importing.png" %}

-[IMAGE]
+{% include image.html src="2014-12-11-hedging-in-headlines/overview-document-set-list.png" %}

 ### 8. Breathe

-Open your new document set in Overview.
+Click your new document set in Overview.

-[IMAGE]
+{% include image.html src="2014-12-11-hedging-in-headlines/overview-document-set.png" %}

 The default view is a "Tree" view.
 It organizes these headlines into topics.

-That's vaguely interesting, but it says more about Emergent's choice of claims than it does about the language in the headlines.
+That's interesting, but it says more about Emergent's choice of claims than it does about the language in the headlines.

 ### 9. Word cloud

 Click "Add view" and "Word cloud".
 You'll get what you'd expect:

-[IMAGE]
+{% include image.html src="2014-12-11-hedging-in-headlines/overview-word-cloud.png" %}

 Notice that there are plenty of words like "report", "reportedly", "says" and "reports".